TouchsadaJanOn/BACS495-AdvWebBits/README.md

 # BACS495-AdvWebBits
-## This repository contains small projects for this class
+## This repository contains small course work projects for this class